CBS chief Leslie Moonves resigns after new sexual misconduct claims

 "It was quite a few times that those women would come back and say, ‘I’m never going up there again,’ ” Debra Williams, who was then spa director, tells Farrow, adding that a hotel official warned Moonves to stop the behavior.

-USA TODAY has reached out to Daniel Petrocelli, Moonves' lawyer, for comment on the report.
+USA TODAY reached out to Daniel Petrocelli, Moonves' lawyer, for comment after The New Yorker story was published.

-Moonves, in a statement to The New Yorker, acknowledged three encounters before his tenure at CBS, but said they were consensual and added: “The appalling accusations in this article are untrue. … And I have never used my position to hinder the advancement or careers of women. … I can only surmise they are surfacing now for the first time, decades later, as part of a concerted effort by others to destroy my name, my reputation, and my career."
+Moonves, in a statement included in the report, acknowledged three encounters before his tenure at CBS, but said they were consensual and added: “The appalling accusations in this article are untrue. … And I have never used my position to hinder the advancement or careers of women. … I can only surmise they are surfacing now for the first time, decades later, as part of a concerted effort by others to destroy my name, my reputation, and my career."

-USA TODAY, which asked CBS for comment on the new allegations and for confirmation of reports that Moonves will leave the company, received this statement on Sunday from CBS Corporation: “CBS takes these allegations very seriously.
-Our Board of Directors is conducting a thorough investigation of these matters, which is ongoing.”

-CBS hired two outside law firms to conduct an independent investigation shortly after the allegations broke in the original New Yorker story.
-Speculation about Moonves' departure rose last week with news reports that the executive was in negotiations to leave with a potential payout of $100 million.
+CBS hired two outside law firms to conduct an independent investigation shortly after the allegations broke in the original New Yorker story in July.
+Speculation about Moonves' departure swirled last week with news reports that the executive was in negotiations to leave with a potential payout of $100 million, an amount that drew criticism from #MeToo advocates and others.
+No severance amount was cited in Sunday's announcement.

-The accusations and investigation take place in a time of corporate ferment, as CBS and Moonves have been waging a legal battle to prevent a merger with another media giant, Viacom.
-There has been much speculation that the fate of Moonves could affect that matter.
+The Moonves scandal arose amid a corporate legal battle over the future of the company, with the CBS chief fighting efforts by a major stockholder to merge the company with another media giant, Viacom.
+In addition to the Moonves departure, CBS announced Sunday a resolution of that dispute, which includes an agreement that the stockholder, National Amusements, won't propose a merger for at least two years.